raeleus/skin-composer/README.md

 * Switched to JDK 10
 * Added ImageFont dialog to create Bitmap Fonts from images designed in an image editing software.
+* Updated UI to use FreeType font.
+* Fixed FreeType fonts not loading correctly from SCMP file.

 ### Contact ###